Find below answers to frequently asked questions for applicants to

 Please check this page for updates.

-The applicant institution may be from the U.S. or from the low-, lower-middle or upper-middle income country.
+The applicant institution must be from the low-, lower-middle or upper-middle income country.

 May I submit if my topic is eligible for the FOA but does not fit any of the participating NIH institutes other than Fogarty?